-In Snohomish County, 12,000 families are trapped in poverty and more than 44,000 are struggling to get by.
+In Snohomish County, more than 26% of families are in poverty or struggling to get by.
 For a family of four, the Federal Poverty Level is $25,100 a year and while struggling families earn more than the poverty level, they still earn less than the basic cost of living in our region.

-In January 2018, United Way of Snohomish County stepped into a collaborative approach called CORE: Creating Open Roads to Equity.
-This bold approach recognizes that solving a complex issue like poverty requires complex, collaborative solutions.
+In 2018, United Way of Snohomish County launched CORE: Creating Open Roads to Equity.
+CORE is bold and collaborative work, which recognizes that solving a multi-faceted issue like poverty requires complex, systems-oriented solutions.

 Meet Cami and Tisha to learn more about this CORE collaborative approach!

 Want to learn more?
 Watch the rest of the videos in this series.